What do each of the fields in a GLRI record do?

 Display in GALILEO?

 This is a toggle that, if on, will include the resource in the GALILEO database list and search.
 If the toggle is turned off the resource will not be included in the GALILEO database list and search; however, the resource will still be accessible using its express link (if resource is also set to active).
+You can also toggle the display of GALILEO-managed resources.

 This is a toggle that indicates whether a resource is an active resource.
 If a resource is active, its express link will be accessible, and it will display in the GALILEO database list and search (if the “Display in GALILEO” toggle is on).
 If the toggle is turned off, it will be removed from the GALILEO database list and search, and its express link will not work regardless of the setting.
 This setting is most often turned off once a resource is no longer an active subscription.
 If a resource record needs to be deleted from GALILEO Admin, please contact GALILEO Support staff.